Winter Storm Watch posted in Culpeper area for Wednesday

-Culpeper will likely see its first of the snow of the season this week.
+Culpeper will likely see its first snow of the season this week.

 The National Weather Service on Monday afternoon issued a Winter Storm Watch for Culpeper effective this Wednesday morning to Wednesday night.
 Earlier placed under the watch were portions of Rappahannock County, Fauquier and along the Blue Ridge Mountains of Madison County, according to meteorologist Kevin Whitt.